 Thanksgiving Point has a scarecrow festival every autumn.
 For one week, you can walk through the Ashton Gardens and view all the creative scarecrows that people create.
 There are always a few extra activities for kids like leaf piles for jumping, bounce houses, and scavenger hunts.
 We love viewing the gardens in the fall, too.
 This event does require admission to the gardens, but if you are a Thanksgiving Point Member it is free with your pass.

+***2019 update: The arch is up, but there is no show with the pumpkins this year.
 The week before Halloween, make sure to check out the Jack O Lantern Arch in SLC.
 This arch is made from hand carved pumpkins and it is set to music, so the arch lights up and dances.
 We always get out of our car and walk under the arch to see both sides.
 This is a fun stop the week of Halloween.

 Every October, a kind family in Pleasant Grove, Utah dedicates their driveway to the Canyon Road Haunt.
 The entire driveway is decorated with silly and scary Halloween paraphernalia, and it’s all family-friendly.
 It is open all day long, but at night many of the decorations move.
 They ask for a donation of non-perishable food or cash that they give to a local charity.
 Otherwise the drive is free of charge.
 For directions, check their Facebook page.